qoco-org/qoco/docs/install/C.rst

         cmake .. && make

     You should now see two binaries: :code:`libqoco.so` which is the qoco library, and :code:`qoco_demo` which solves a sample SOCP.
+To build unit tests, add :code:`-DENABLE_TESTING:BOOL=True` to the :code:`cmake` call.
+Note that when running unit tests, it is required to have :code:`cvxpy` installed.

 Use with CMake
 -----------------